stevefrenzel/astro-naut/README.md

 ## Pre-commit hooks

-Commiting to something can sometimes take a lot of effort.
-Commiting code is no exception, but at least here we can pull out the safety net to soften our fall in case we made a mistake.
-In this case it's running `astro check`, which will look for the following things in your project:
+Committing to something can sometimes take a lot of effort.
+Committing code is no exception, but at least here we can pull out the safety net to soften our fall in case we made a mistake.
+When pushing your changes, it's running `npm run build`, which will look for the following things in your project before building it:

 - Errors
 - Warnings
 - Hints

+When your pipeline is free of errors AND the build was successful, it'll push your changes.
+You're welcome. 🤗

 ## Preference detection